 Types of Sources

 Before getting started it's important to understand the different types of resources there are out there, and how/when this information is produced.
-Watch the "Life in the Information Age" video below from IC@GCC.
-Purdue OWL has a great page on "Online vs. Print" sources.
+Watch the Information Cycle Video from Penn State University Libraries.
+Purdue OWL has a great page on Types of Sources.

 Timing your Research

 Plan your time so that you don't leave thing to last minute.
 A research paper requires time to gather background information; brainstorm; create a preliminary outline; search and evaluate sources; read and analyze sources, and incorporate what you're learning into your working knowledge; revise your outline based on what you've learned; write first draft; do more research to fill in the missing gaps (if any) in your draft; and finally rewrite draft as many times as is required to meet the parameters of the assignment.
 Use the Assignment Calculator from Minnesota Libraries to plan your time effective.